kellenvu/kellenvu.github.io/_projects/(0) Bookmarklets.md

 (Drag this link to your bookmarks bar)

 **Purpose**: Remove the inline comments on a GitHub PR code page.
-Makes it easier to copy/paste the code, without the comments getting in the way.
+Makes it easier to copy/paste the code without the comments getting in the way.

 **Usage**
 1. Open a GitHub PR that has inline comments.